Beaufort National Cemetery: History

-Beaufort National Cemetery now has interments from every major American conflict, including the Spanish–American War, the Korean War, the Vietnam War, and the Gulf War.
+Beaufort National Cemetery now has interments from every major American conflict since the Civil War, including the Spanish–American War, the Korean War, the Vietnam War, and the Gulf War.

 In 1987, the remains of nineteen Union soldiers of the all black Massachusetts 55th Volunteer Infantry were discovered on Folly Island, South Carolina.
 The Folly North Archaeological Project, 1990 did further excavations in the area after Hurricane Hugo revealed artifacts due to erosion of the soil and due to concerns of future erosion in the area.
 The Items discovered included leather shoes, rubberized canvas, wood staves and animal bone.

 The Massachusetts 55th had been stationed on Folly Island from late 1863 to early 1864 and was a sister unit to the better-known Massachusetts 54th Volunteer Infantry, featured in the film Glory.

-On May 29, 1989, the 54th soldiers along with the body of Robert Gould Shaw were reinterred in the Beaufort National Cemetery with full military honors.
+On May 29, 1989, the 54th soldiers were reinterred in the Beaufort National Cemetery with full military honors.
 Cast members from the film served as the honor guard at the ceremony.

 Beaufort National Cemetery was listed on the National Register of Historic Places in 1997.